opnfv/functest/docs/userguide/index.rst

 Introduction
 ============

-The goal of this documents is to describe the Functest test cases as well as provide a procedure about how to execute them.
+The goal of this document is to describe the Functest test cases as well as provide a procedure to execute them.

 A presentation has been created for the first OPNFV Summit `[4]`_.

-It is assumed that Functest container has been properly installed `[1]`_.
+This document is a continuation of the Functest Configuration Guide`[1]`_ and it is assumed that the Functest Docker container is properly deployed.

+**IMPORTANT**: All the instructions described in this guide must be performed inside the container.

 .. include:: ./introduction.rst

-The different scenarios are described in the section hereafter.
+The different test cases are described in the section hereafter.

 VIM (Virtualized Infrastructure Manager)
 ----------------------------------------

-vPing_SSH
+vPing_ssh
 ^^^^^^^^^

 Given the script **ping.sh**::